- A Rebuild To Support The Motorcycle Relief Project

 The R80ST was introduced in October 1982 at the start of BMW’s 1983 model year in only two colors; red metallic and silver metallic.
 It was discontinued in September 1984 at the end of the 1984 model year.

-BMW imported almost 1,000 ST models to the US, so it wasn’t .
+BMW imported almost 1,000 ST models to the US, so it wasn’t a high volume model.
 Tom received the first US bike (VIN Number 6207001) at his dealership and he kept it for sometime.

 The trade press reviews of the R80ST were positive.
 The ST uses the original G/S chassis including the rear monoshock but a shorter shock than the G/S and has wider rims for street tires.
 The front fork is from the R65 while the engine and transmission are from the R80RT.
 Reviewers found it handled very well, the transmission had very smooth shifting and it was a fun bike to ride.